snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 Snowplow started life as a web analytics data warehousing platform, and has a basic schema suitable for performing web analytics, with a wide range of web-specific dimensions (related to page URLs, browsers, operating systems, devices, IP addresses, cookie IDs) and web-specific events (page views, page pings, transactions).
 All of these fields can be found in the `atomic.events` table, which is a "fat" (many columns) table.

-As Snowplow has evolved into a general purpose event analytics platform, we've enabled Snowplow users to define additional event types (we call these[ _self describing events_](/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/index.md#self-describing-events)) and define their own entities (we call these [_custom entities_](/docs/understanding-tracking-design/predefined-vs-custom-entities/index.md#custom-contexts)) so that they can extend the schema to suit their own businesses.
+As Snowplow has evolved into a general purpose event analytics platform, we've enabled Snowplow users to define additional event types (we call these [_self describing events_](/docs/understanding-your-pipeline/events/index.md#self-describing-events)) and define their own entities (we call these [_custom entities_](/docs/understanding-your-pipeline/entities/index.md#custom-entities)) so that they can extend the schema to suit their own businesses.

-For Snowplow users running Amazon Redshift, each custom unstructured event and custom context will be stored in its own dedicated table.
-These additional tables can be joined back to the core `atomic.events` table, by joining on the `root_id` field in the self-describing event / custom entity table with the `event_id` in the `atomic.events` table, and the `root_tstamp` and `collector_tstamp` field in the respective tables.
+For Snowplow users running Amazon Redshift, each type of self-describing event and each type of entity will be stored in their own dedicated tables.
+These additional tables can be joined back to the core `atomic.events` table, by joining on the `root_id` field in the self-describing event / entity table with the `event_id` in the `atomic.events` table, and the `root_tstamp` and `collector_tstamp` field in the respective tables.
 For users on other warehouses these will be additional columns in the `atomic.events` table.

 ### Single table